Sickness benefit (sykepenger) comes partly from your employer and partly from NAV.

 Sickness benefits (sykepenger)

-You are entitled to sickness benefit (sykepenger) from the 17th day of absence.
-For the first 16 calendar days, you can receive sickness benefit if you have taken out insurance.
+You are entitled to sickness benefit (sykepenger) from the 17th day of absence, but until the end of June you will receive sickness benefit from day 6 if the sickness absence is due to corona.

 In principle, you cannot receive sickness benefit (sykepenger) while you are in school.
 If you are able to study full-time, NAV assumes that you can also work.
 However, there are some cases where you may be entitled to money from NAV while studying.